Each axle counts

 The LTT24 also enables Siemens engineers to operate mobile EMC measuring stations at any point in the rail network and without installed track switching equipment - e.g. when unknown vehicles of foreign railroad companies enter the border.
 The measuring devices from Würzburg are now also in use at Alstom as well as at the Indian TATA.
 The complete mathematical analysis of the measurement data (incl.
 FFT etc.) in accordance with the relevant standards and guidelines was implemented at Tasler on behalf of the customer in the LTTpro software supplied.

-We will be happy to answer your questions!
+Do you have any questions?
+We will be happy to answer them.

 Contact us directly!